 FHA Home Loans:

-If you currently have an FHA loan you may want to check out the Streamlined Refinance option.
+If you currently have an FHA loan you may want to check out the Streamline Refinance option.
 It’s super fast and you don’t need an appraisal nor income documentation.
-We offer a completely breakdown of FHA home loans and we believe it’s the best FHA home loan guide on the internet.
+We offer a complete breakdown of FHA home loans and we believe it’s the best FHA home loan guide on the internet.

-There are some unique home loan products available in 2020.
+If you are looking at refinancing your mortgage here are some unique home loan products available in 2021.
 From bank statement loans to private money loans.
 If you think you might fit into this category be sure to ask your Loan Officer what are the options available.

 Be open to suggestions: We always recommend you work with a Loan Officer that has at least 5 years of experience.
 And when you work with an experienced Loan Officer you’ll find that he/she might see an opportunity to save money going with a different loan option that best meets your needs.

 Only refinance if it makes sense: I know; this seems like a no-brainer however not enough homeowners take the time to break down the numbers to see if a refinance makes sense.
 And it’s not always about the numbers.
 For example if you’re moving in the next 1-2 years it may not make sense unless your savings are significant.